 Cysts are caused by blockages that lead to a buildup of fluid or air.
 The blockages can be due to infection, genetic conditions, inflammatory conditions, parasites or tumours.
 Some people get cysts around body hairs or piercings for earrings.

-If you think you may have a cyst you should see a doctor because some cysts need treatment and some are cancerous.
+You should see a doctor if you think you have a cyst, because some cysts need treatment and a small proportion of them are cancerous.

-The treatment your doctor suggests will depend on the type of cyst, where it is situated in the body, and how painful or uncomfortable it is.
+The treatment will depend on the type of cyst, where it is situated in the body, and how painful or uncomfortable it is.
 Many cysts disappear without needing treatment.